 For the purpose of impairment assessment, the management applied the value-in-use (discounted cash flow forecasts) method to determine the recoverable amounts for the respective cash generating units to which the goodwill belongs.
+Any shortfall between the recoverable amount and the carrying amount of the respective cash generating unit would be recognised as an impairment loss.
+Arising from the assessment, no impairment loss of goodwill was recognised during the financial year.

-We have determined impairment assessment of goodwill to be a key audit matter as the impairment assessment involved significant judgements and estimates with regard to the key assumptions used in estimating the discounted future cash flows, such as the revenue growth rates, average gross margin and the discount rate.
+We have determined impairment assessment of goodwill to be a key audit matter as the impairment assessment involved management's significant judgements and estimates with regard to the key assumptions used in estimating the discounted future cash flows, including the revenue growth rates, average gross margin, terminal growth rate and the discount rate.